Skip to Content

 Learn about Indigenous Colombians and how they used gold in every day life at Bogota's gold museum.

-Bogota's Gold museum has the largest collection of gold in the world and is the most visited attraction in the country.
+Bogota's Gold Museum has the largest collection of gold in the world and is the most visited attraction in the country.
 A trip here is like a cultural adventure through Colombia's indigenous past as you learn how gold was used in day-to-day life and marvel at the beautifully crafted displays.
 One of the most famous pieces to be seen is the Muisca Raft piece, which started the legend of El Dorado and has never left Colombia!
-There's also a cafe, restaurant and gift shop to enjoy after your exploration of the museum.
-Museo del Oro is open Tuesday to Saturday from 9am-6pm and Sundays 10am-4pm.
+There's also a cafe, restaurant, and gift shop to enjoy after you explore the museum.
+Museo del Oro is open Tuesday to Saturday from 9 am-6 pm and Sundays 10 am-4 pm.

 Explore Candelaria